kavinyao/highlight.js/README.md

 Highlight selected part in web page for annotation.

-Note: only tested on latest Firefox.
+Note: only tested on latest Firefox (should work in WebKit as well).